IntelPython/dpctl/docs/doc_sources/user_guides/environment_variables.rst

 Variable ``SYCL_CACHE_PERSISTENT``
 ----------------------------------

-The binaries implementing :py:mod:`dpctl.tensor` created using DPC++ compiler contain sections with standardized intermediate forms (e.g. `SPIR-V <https://www.khronos.org/spir/>`_) that must be further built using SYCL device drivers for execution on the specific target hardware.
+The binaries implementing :py:mod:`dpctl.tensor` created using the DPC++ compiler contain sections with standardized intermediate forms (e.g., `SPIR-V <https://www.khronos.org/spir/>`_) that must be further built using SYCL device drivers for execution on the specific target hardware.
 This step is known as just-in-time compiling (JIT-ing).

-By default, the result of JIT-ing persists for the duration of SYCL application, i.e. for the duration of the Python session where :py:mod:`dpctl.tensor` is used.
-Setting environment variable ``SYCL_CACHE_PERSISTENT`` to value of ``1`` instructs DPC++ runtime to save the result of JIT-ing to disk and reuse it in subsequent Python sessions (assuming the variable remains to be set when sessions are started).
+By default, the result of JIT-ing persists for the duration of SYCL application, i.e., for the duration of the Python session where :py:mod:`dpctl.tensor` is used.
+Setting the environment variable ``SYCL_CACHE_PERSISTENT`` to value of ``1`` instructs DPC++ runtime to save the result of JIT-ing to disk and reuse it in subsequent Python sessions (assuming the variable remains to be set when sessions are started).